SabinaAlisherivna/SabinaAlisherivna/README.md

 <h2 align="left">Hi 👋!
-My name is Sabina and I'm a  Frontend developer, from Uzbekistan</h2>
+My name is Sabina

+  I'm a  Frontend developer 👨🏻‍💻,

+  from Uzbekistan❤️</h2>

 ###